BreakTools/deadline-web-app-backend/README.md

 6. Make sure your computer has access to the files that are rendering on the farm, otherwise the image previews will not work.
 You're probably good if you're running this on a computer that also renders on the farm, but if you're running this in e.g. a docker container you might have to mount some folders to make it work.
 7. Start the backend by running `python launcher.py`.

+You might not be able to open a port to this backend if you're running your Deadline Web Service in a tightly controlled network.
+If that's the case but you do have access to a VPS that you can open ports to, have a look at my [WebSocket proxy scripts](https://github.com/BreakTools/websocket-proxy) to still make this backend work.

 That's it!
 I recommend putting this behind something like an NGINX reverse proxy with SSL so you can securely connect to it from your web browser.